destinio/destinio/README.md

 > The awareness that you are here, right now, is the ultimate fact. -- Shunryu Suzuki

+> Fear is the only darkness. -- Master Po

 I'm a Software Developer.
 Talent Manager.

 For more info open your terminal and run: